MicrosoftDocs/memdocs/memdocs/intune/fundamentals/multi-admin-approval.md

 ## Prerequisites for access policies and approvers

-To create an access policy, your account must have the following Intune role-based access control permissions:
+To create an access policy, your account must be assigned the *Intune Service Administrator* or *Azure Global Administrator* role.

-- Group-*PENDING*
-  - Explicit permission-*PENDING*

-By default, the following Azure and Intune roles include these permissions:

-- Azure Global Administrator
-- Intune Service Administrator

 To be an approver, an account must be in the group that’s assigned to the access policy for a specific type of resource.